 Description of the work: Replacement of the waterproofing membrane covering the station’s underground roof, installation of two elevators, construction of a new entrance building, and renovation of three of the station’s six entrance buildings.

-Impact on métro service: Several partitions will be installed on the western side of the station.
-They will temporarily close off two entrance buildings and one of the two accesses to the Eaton Centre.
+Métro impacts: Several partitions will be installed on the western side of the station.
+They will temporarily close off two entrance buildings and one of the two accesses to the Centre Eaton de Montréal.

 Impact on customer trips

 The following stops must be relocated due to the closure of De Maisonneuve and the numerous construction projects in the area: